M17-Project/M17_spec/pages/04.appendix/07.bert-details/docs.md

 The PRBS uses the ITU standard PRBS9 polynomial : \(x^{9}+x^{5}+1\)

-This is the traditional form for a linear feedback shift register (LFSR) used to generate a psuedorandom binary sequence.
+This is the traditional form for a linear feedback shift register (LFSR) used to generate a pseudorandom binary sequence.

 <center><span style="font-weight:bold">Figure 1</span> Traditional form LFSR</center>
 ![Traditional_LFSR](m17-traditional-lfsr.png?classes=caption "Traditional LFSR")